 Andrew Chumbley

-ANDREW D. CHUMBLEY (1967-2004) was a British author, scholar, and sorcerer.
-His first book Azoetia: A Grimoire of the Sabbatic Craft, first published in 1992 (Xoanon Publishing, republished 2002), a highly original vision of the arcane traditons of Essex and Welsh witchcraft he had been initiated into, apprehending their diverse magical practices via the hidden lore of the Oneiric Sabbat.
-His second book Qutub, published by Fulgur Limited for Xoanon in 1995, concerned the power of the Opposer and Crooked Path Sorcery, a term Chumbley advanced to describe the transgressive ethos underlying traditional systems of magic integrating right and left-hand path ritual disciplines.
+Andrew D. Chumbley (1967-2004) was a British author, scholar, and magical practitioner.
+His first bookAzoëtia, published in 1992 by Xoanon Publishing, was a highly original vision of the traditions of Essex and Welsh witchcraft he had been initiated into.
+His second book Qutub, (1995), concerned the power of the Opposer and Crooked Path Sorcery, a term Chumbley advanced to describe the transgressive ethos underlying traditional systems of magic integrating right and left-hand path ritual disciplines.
 In 1999 he wrote One: The Grimoire of the Golden Toad, published by Xoanon in 2000, a personal account of the Toad-bone rituals of East Anglia and other British counties.
 Additionally, his articles appeared in a number of occult periodicals from 1990-2004.
-Mr. Chumbley was also, at the time of his death, a PhD candidate at the University of London studying dream-incubation ritual in the ancient Near East.
+Mr. Chumbley was also, at the time of his death, a PhD candidate at SOAS, University of London, studying dream-incubation ritual in the ancient Near East.
+His collected essays have appeared in the Opuscula Magica series by Three Hands Press.